tylerhiggs/Res18GSCNN/README.md

 # GSCNN
-This is the official code for:
+This is a modification of the official code for:

 #### Gated-SCNN: Gated Shape CNNs for Semantic Segmentation